 As summer wound down and the first day of school approached, Jane’s daughter grew increasingly apprehensive.
-“She worried because her lunch period was going to be different from that of her core group of friends and she feared she’d end up eating alone,” says Jane.
-“I tried reassuring her that of course she’ll find friends to sit with, but she asked me to ‘please stop’ and shuts down.”
+“She worried because her lunch period was going to be different from that of her core group of friends and she feared she’d end up eating alone,” says Jane about her daughter’s back-to-school anxiety.
+“I tried reassuring her that of course she’ll find friends to sit with, but she asks me to ‘please stop’ and shuts down.”

 The return of the school year can trigger all kinds of school anxiety symptoms, from mild social anxiety to more extreme anxiety from bullying.
 Of course, any incident of bullying should be taken seriously and brought straight to the principal or the school district’s anti-bullying coordinator.
 But like Jane’s daughter, many students don’t want to share what’s worrying them, so it can be hard to know how to help.

 Here are a few steps parents can take to help ease back-to-school jitters and support a socially healthy school environment.

 “If parents are worried about bullying, I encourage them to make connections with teachers and school counselors early in the year,” says counselor Angela Medellin, LPC-S, co-owner of Mind Works Clinical and Counseling Psychology in San Antonio, Texas.
 “Helping your teen connect with their school counselor is a proactive way to support them.”

 Finding an extracurricular activity outside of school can provide teens with a different or expanded social circle that eases their back-to-school anxiety.
 “Providing an outlet for your teen to interact with peers outside of school means they don’t have to worry about being around the same group the entire day,” says Medellin.